Watch: Sun-Times, WBEZ and U Chicago host Chicago mayoral forum

 The Feb.
 8 forum will take place at UIC Student Center East at 11 a.m. and the livestream can be viewed below.
 Voters can also listen to the forum at wbez.org/live.

-Tune in again on Feb.
-9 at 11 a.m. to hear from mayoral candidates Brandon Johnson, Willie Wilson, Roderick Sawyer and Ja’Mal Green.
+Mayoral candidates Brandon Johnson, Willie Wilson, Roderick Sawyer and Ja’Mal Green are expected to attend.

+Part one of the forum took place Feb.
+8 and featured incumbent Mayor Lori Lightfoot and mayoral candidates Chuy Garcia, Paul Vallas, Kam Buckner and Sophia King.
+Catch up here if you missed it.

 Chicago voters looking for more information on the Feb.
 28 mayoral election can check out the Sun-Times and WBEZ election guide, which includes a quiz to find your mayoral match, a tool to explore your ballot, and candidate’s answers to 23 questions on Chicagoan’s minds.